kragen/derctuo/6-trit-variac.md

-fed from the power line with two to four terminals on its secondary brought out to the front panel, and a second transformer connected only to front-panel terminals, perhaps with two windings with three or four terminals each, either of which can be connected as a "primary" to the secondary of the first transformer.
+fed from the power line with two to four terminals on its secondary brought out to the front panel, and a second transformer connected only to front-panel terminals, perhaps with two windings with three or four terminals each, either of which can be connected as a “primary” to the secondary of the first transformer.
 One reasonable winding configuration for the second transformer might be turns numbers of 1n-3n-2n on one winding and 10n-18n on the other.
 This affords 18